orashi/personal-website/content/publication/NSE/index.md

 # Summary.
 An optional shortened abstract.
-summary:  We proposed a model and a dataset for accurate anime line art colorization.
-This model improved the visual result over the previously proposed methods.
+summary:  We introduce a neural architecture search scheme called NSE.
+It can progressively accommodate new search space while maintaining the previously obtained knowledge.

 tags: